petrzakopal/cartos/README.md

 ## `logs.sh`

-Opens logs of the `cartos.service`.
+Opens logs of the `cartos-backend.service`.